Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 It’s generally agreed that in the past 70 years evangelicals have made excellent progress in academic theology.
 In the first half of the 20th century, British evangelicals were not known for rigorous theological labours, but now our work is just as academically robust as that of liberal theologians.
 The time has come, after the Smyth, Fletcher, and Sizer scandals, to make similar progress in our understanding and application of justice.

 One reason why Christian leaders must learn to implement biblical due process is because Scripture forbids us, as a general rule, from using secular law to obtain justice in non-criminal disputes with fellow believers (1 Corinthians 6:1–8).
 In those situations we have nowhere to turn for justice other than our spiritual leaders.
 Paul’s teaching in 1 Corinthians 6 establishes the principle that in such cases Christians are capable of judging ourselves and should do so.
 And yet the evidence set out in this article should persuade British evangelicals that some of our current leaders cannot be trusted to deliver justice to their fellow Christians.
-In particular, the unholy alliance between William Taylor and John Stevens has produced objectively unjustified whitewashings: of Taylor and O’Donoghue in relation to the Fletcher scandal, and of Taylor (among others) in relation to the the Sizer scandal.
+In particular, the alliance between William Taylor and John Stevens has produced objectively unjustified whitewashings: of Taylor and O’Donoghue in relation to the Fletcher scandal, and of Taylor (among others) in relation to the the Sizer scandal.
 We can have little confidence that due process will be honoured in any future scandal while Taylor and Stevens remain at the wheel.

 Jewish documentary-maker Judith Ornstein calling in February 2023 for an apology from William Taylor and others; thus far, with the exception of CEM, no proper apology has been forthcoming

 There’s wonderful comfort in knowing that all wrongs will be righted on the great day of God’s justice (Psalm 96:10–13).
 But God’s future judging shouldn’t make believers passive in the face of wrongdoing in this fallen world.
-Instead, knowing that we too will be judged by Christ “for the things done while in the body, whether good or bad” (2 Corinthians 5:10), we should condemn what is evil and unjust, and speak up for what is right and true.
+Instead, knowing that we too will be judged by Christ “for the things done while in the body, whether good or bad” (2 Corinthians 5:10), we should condemn what is evil and unjust, and uphold what is right and true.

-Author’s Note, October 2024
+Author’s Note, December 2024

 Nick Howard